aliosmankaya/Object_Detection_and_Depth_Estimation/README.md

 ## Graduation Thesis

 ### About
-This project is my Bachelor's Degree Graduation Thesis.
+This project is my Bachelor's Degree Graduation Thesis.<br>
-It's aim to develop an computer vision based application to visual impaired individuals for help them in their daily routines.
+It's aim to develop an computer vision based application to visual impaired individuals for help them in their daily routines.<br>
 You can check out my thesis written in Turkish.

 ---